Skip to main content

 Medical Notes & Data Tab

 Contains three sections: Medical Notes — a paginated table of all clinical notes for this patient.
 Each row shows the note title/summary, provider, template name, visit date, last edited date, expiry status, and an actions menu (pin, edit, delete).
-Click any row to open the full note in the Scribe editor.
+Select a note row to open the full note in the Scribe editor; use Ctrl/Cmd + select to open it in a new browser tab.
 Filter the list with Search, Visit Date, and Template.
-Measurements — a detailed list of all recorded vital signs.
-Click Add Measurements to record new vitals (weight, height, blood pressure, pulse, temperature, waist circumference, goal weight).
-Weight and blood pressure charts appear automatically when enough data points exist (two or more).
+Measurements — a detailed view of recorded measurement groups and individual fields.
+Click Add to record a group or field, switch between Table, Cards, and Chart views when available, and use Set Goal or Edit Value for numeric fields.
+See Record Patient Measurements.
 Medication Doses — a comprehensive dosing table showing all provider-administered medications with dosage, dates, and provider information.
+Use a dose’s actions menu to choose Edit Dose when you need to update the dose details, then click Update Dose to save your changes.

 Billing Tab